What are Parish Councils?

 How are they funded?

 In addition, parishes attend the Connecting Communities Forums and meet with the Council at Parish Liaison - a joint consultative body set up to consider issues of common interest.
 There are normally three Parish Liaison meetings per year.
 Parishes are each entitled to send their nominated representative and Clerk to the meetings.
 The Avon Local Councils Association (ALCA) is entitled to send representation to the meetings in their own right.
 Cabinet Members may attend to represent their portfolio.
-To see dates, agendas and minutes for Parish Liaison meetings click here.
+The Agendas for Parish Liaison are set in conjunction with a group of Parish representatives.
+This group also works with the Council on updating the Parish Charter as required or dealing with any concerns relating to it.

 A Guide for Parishes - 'The Parish Toolkit'

-To aid parishes to quickly find the information they need to understand the responsibilities of the Council, its services and how best to engage, we have created a Toolkit which can be found here.
+To aid parishes to quickly find the information they need to understand the responsibilities of Bath & North East Somerset Council, its services and how best to engage, we have created a Parish Toolkit, last updated in September 2022.
+Click on the bold text to open it.